 This advanced programme aims to support social workers in their professional development and upon completion provides a Master’s-level qualification, as recommended by the Social Work Reform Board.

-The flexibility of this programme is designed to allows you to move from one area of specialism to another, to support your personal and professional development needs.
+The flexibility of this programme is designed to allow you to move from one area of specialism to another, to support your personal and professional development needs.

 You can work alongside our experienced team of academics who aim to provide structure and conceptual frameworks to guide your learning.
 The content of this programme is informed by national health and social care debate to ensure it is up-to-date with the latest sector developments and issues.

-The collaborative culture in the School facilitates group work to examine live case material and undertake research in areas that are relevant to your own practice.
+The collaborative culture in the School of Health and Social Care facilitates group work to examine live case material and undertake research in areas that are relevant to your own practice.

 Weekly contact hours on this programme may vary depending on the individual module and the stage of study.
-Postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
-As a general guide, for every hour in class students are expected to spend at least three - four hours in independent study.
-For more detailed information please contact firstname.lastname@example.org.
+Postgraduate level study involves a significant proportion of independent study, exploring the material covered in presentations and workshops.

 The assessment methods on this programme will vary depending on the module.
-Methods include a multiple choice examination, written portfolios and assignments.
+Methods include a presentation, a multiple choice examination, written portfolios and assignments.

 The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to you promptly – usually within 15 working days after the submission date.

-The Best Interests Assessor, Practice Education 1 and Practice Education 2 modules all require students to complete a placement.
+The Practice Education 1 and Practice Education 2 modules and the PG Cert.
+Approved Mental Health Professional all require students to complete a placement.
+Those studying for the Approved Mental Capacity Professional (AMCP) module are likely to be required to shadow a practising AMCP for a minimum of one full assessment.
 Please note that students are responsible for their own travel, accommodation and general living expenses while completing a placement.

 Full time students will be invoiced for the programme in full upon initial enrolment.